Feng Shan: History

 In modern times a festival claiming continuity occurs every year.
-It is done with a large modern light show which did not exist in the medieval implementation.
+It is done with a large modern light show.
+However, the latter did not have any equivalent in the ancient or medieval implementation of the sacrifice.

 In Japan

 In Japan the Festival of the Six Realms (六道冥官祭) was performed based on the Feng Shan.
 It was performed from the time of Emperor Go-Yōzei (1571–1617) until the reign of Emperor Kōmei (1831–1867), the last Emperor of the Edo period, was not performed for Emperor Meiji (1852–1912).
 The Tokugawa shoguns, like the Emperors, have always performed the festival every time they were given the position of shogun by the Emperors.
 The Tsuchimikado family lost their official position in charge of onmyōdō, and also lost the exclusive right to issue the license, and although they had no choice but to further transform the Tensha Tsuchimikado Shinto into more shintoistically, they were deprived of their influence over private onmyōji in various regions.

 The Festival of the Great Emperor of the Sacred Mountain of the East, which is held to honor Dongyue Dadi, the ruler of human life, and the Festival of the Deva and Naraka, which was held every time an Emperor ascended to the throne.

 The Daijosai ritual during the coronation of the Emperor is sometimes seen as parallel, but it does not have a ritual continuity or inspiration from the rite.